mwj0528/ddpm_BraTs2020_recon/README.md

 ```
 ## Run

-We use a single NVIDIA TITAN RTX GPU for our experiments.
+I use a single NVIDIA TITAN RTX GPU for our experiments.

 Train
 ```